LilithXara/ThelemicDate/README.md

 - Calculate a specific Thelemic date and time based on a given Gregorian date and time.
 - Easy to use and integrate into your Python projects.

-## Installation
+## Easy Installation

-Copy the ThelemicDateClass.py file into the same location you wish to call it from.
+pip install thelemic-date

 ## Usage
 To use the Thelemic Date Class, follow the examples below: